Arm-China/Compass_NPU_Driver/Linux/driver/kmd/README.txt

     {512KB, 1MB, 2MB, 3MB, ..., 31MB, 32MB}

 DTCM region is optional for X1/X2.
 Please find the example in 3.1.4.

+If host CPUs on your SoC have no access to a DTCM region (but your NPUs have), it is still necessary to reserve a DTCM region in DTS because driver should configure the reserved DTCM address in the NPU register.
+In this case, please ensure that the following macro is set to be 0:

+    in armchina-aipu/config.h: AIPU_CONFIG_HOST_MAP_DTCM

+By default, this macro is 0.
+You should set 1 if your CPUs also have access to DTCM and you wish to enable the dtcm management by driver.
+If set, driver will map the address to virtual space and dtcm allocations from userspace will be enabled.

 3.1.5 Host-AIPU-Offset
 ----------------------